MarketSquare/robotframework-tidy/docs/source/overview.rst

     robotidy --help

-Navigate to sections in the navigation menu such as :ref:`transformers` or :ref:`configuration` to read more.
+Start with :ref:`quickstart` to see how you can use the tool.
+You can also navigate to :ref:`transformers` or :ref:`configuration` to read more.